 Though Harvey was adamant about using standard processes across locations, he was open to new ideas, especially when they could be tested.
 Harvey approved the new hiring criteria and quickly saw the women’s value.
 From this idea, the “Harvey Girls” were implemented.

 Fred Harvey began to recruit women in newspaper ads across the nation.
 To qualify as one of the “Harvey Girls,” the women had to have at least an eighth-grade education, good moral character, good manners, be neat and articulate, and be single.
-They were young women between the ages of 18 and 30, most of whom Harvey recruited from the East Coast and Midwest.
+They were young women between 18 and 30, most of whom Harvey recruited from the East Coast and Midwest.

 Harvey paid good wages, as much as $17.50 per month, with free room, board, and uniforms.
 In return for employment, the Harvey Girls would agree to a minimum six to nine-month contract, abide by all company rules during the term of employment, move to locations where the company needed them, and agree not to marry during their employment.
 If they married, they would forfeit half their base pay.

-When they were hired, they were given a free rail pass to their chosen destination.
+When hired, they were given a free rail pass to their chosen destination.
 The Harvey girls wore a black shirtwaist dress that hung no more than eight inches off the floor, a perfectly starched white apron and cap, opaque black stockings, and black shoes.
-Their hair had to be restrained in a net and tied with a regulation white ribbon, makeup of any sort was prohibited, as was chewing gum while on duty.
+Their hair had to be restrained in a net and tied with a regulation white ribbon, and makeup of any sort was prohibited, as was chewing gum while on duty.

 In an era when there were few career opportunities for women apart from nursing and school teaching, Harvey House employment provided a new option.
 Many Harvey girls were earning needed income to support the families they left behind.
 Harvey knew these women and their families would require assurance that their reputations would remain intact in the Wild West, where many other single women were either prostitutes or dance hall girls.

 Harvey built comfortable dormitories, imposed strict curfews, and specified behavioral rules for on and off work.
 The girls were supervised by the most senior Girl, who enforced curfews and chaperoned male visits.
-As such, Harvey girls generally enjoyed virtuous reputations and were sometimes credited with civilizing the west by bringing good manners and wholesomeness with them.
+As such, Harvey girls generally enjoyed virtuous reputations and were sometimes credited with civilizing the west by bringing good manners and wholesomeness.
 Within no time, these became much sought-after jobs.
 Roughly 5,000 Harvey Girls moved out West to work.
 The Harvey girls were one of Fred Harvey’s most enduring legacies.

 The restrictions maintained the clean-cut reputation of the Harvey Girls and made them even more marriageable.
 Cowboy philosopher Will Rogers once said:

 “In the early days, the traveler fed on the buffalo.
 For doing so, the buffalo got his picture on the nickel.
-Well, Fred Harvey should have his picture on one side of the dime and one of his waitresses with her arms full of delicious ham and eggs on the other side, ‘cause they have kept the West supplied with food and wives.”
+Well, Fred Harvey should have his picture on one side of the dime and one of his waitresses with her arms full of delicious ham and eggs on the other side ‘cause they have kept the West supplied with food and wives.”